 Catgut (commonly sheep’s intestines) was once used to make classical guitar strings, but today only a few string manufacturers sell catgut strings.
 Catgut’s pitch does not last long and is prone to breaking.
 Some retailers will not guarantee catgut strings as a result of these issues.

-A hobbyist with a classical guitar may want to play rock-style music and hopes to achieve a rockier sound replacing classical guitar strings with steel-core strings, thus avoiding the cost of purchasing a new guitar.
-Because the tension exerted nylon strings is not great enough to require one, a classical guitar’s neck does not have a supporting truss rod.
+A hobbyist with a classical guitar may want to play rock-style music and hopes to achieve a rockier sound by replacing classical guitar strings with steel-core strings, thus avoiding the cost of purchasing a new guitar.
+Because the tension exerted by nylon strings is not great enough to require one, a classical guitar’s neck does not have a supporting truss rod.
 Steel-core guitar strings, such as those used on steel-stringed acoustic guitars, should not be used on a classical guitar because the neck will warp or break.
-Classical tuning keys aren’t designed to handle the extra tension required steel-core strings, so they may be unable to pitch the strings.
+Classical tuning keys aren’t designed to handle the extra tension required by steel-core strings, so they may be unable to pitch the strings.

 Light-tension silk and steel guitar strings can be a good compromise.
 These are steel core strings with silk fibers wrapped around them and silver-coated copper on top.
 While they apply more tension to the neck than classical guitar strings, they do so at a much lower level than steel-core strings.
 However, depending on the instrument, these strings may still cause the neck to bow, and they can cut into nuts and saddles designed to support less abrasive nylon strings over time.
 Furthermore, the neck of a classical guitar is wider than that of an acoustic guitar, making it less suitable for genres other than those for which it was designed.